-Before the fifteenth (15th) calendar day of each month the University will forward the dues deducted in the previous month, by cheque to the Union, together with a list of the names of employees and amounts deducted.
+Before the 15th calendar day of each month the University will forward the dues deducted in the previous month, by Electronic Funds Transfer (EFT) to the Union.
+The EFT will be submitted with an email to direct.deposit@bcgeu.ca including the EFT date and dollar amount.